How can therapy help me?

 May I/we meet you before committing to treatment?

 Yes.
-I offer a 20 minute consultation for potential clients who would like to meet me before scheduling the initial session.
+I offer a 20-minute phone consultation for potential clients who would like to meet me before scheduling the initial session.

 What forms of insurance do you accept?